bencheeorg/benchee/README.md

 Provides you with:

 * average   - average execution time (the lower the better)
-* ips       - iterations per second (the higher the better)
+* ips       - iterations per second, how often can the given function be executed within one second (the higher the better)
 * deviation - standard deviation (how much do the results vary), given as a percentage of the average
+* median    - when all measured times are sorted, this is the middle value (or average of the two middle values when the number of times is even).
+More stable than the average and somewhat more likely to be a typical you see.

 Benchee does not: